-The dish took minutes to make and was simply gorgeous to look at, with the jewel-like color that beets impart to anything they touch.
+The beet pilaf took minutes to make and was simply gorgeous to look at, with the jewel-like color that beets impart to anything they touch.
 It also tasted amazingly good, and was perhaps one of the healthiest dishes I’ve ever cooked.
 And I cook healthy most of the time.

-To go with the pilaf, I made some very simple, very quick, very delicious Ginger-Lime Dal.
+To go with the beet pilaf, I made some very simple, very quick, very delicious Ginger-Lime Dal.

 The whole meal was ready in less than 45 minutes, and made for a truly wholesome dinner with nothing more than some microwaved papad.
 I think I could eat this every day.